 PH 560 Culminating Experience in Public Health

 For more details on Northwestern’s MPH program, please go to http://www.publichealth.northwestern.edu/prospective-students/mph-combined/mph.html

 The Division of General Medicine at John H. Stroger Jr., Hospital is the primary site for the administration of the program (through the Section of Preventive Medicine) and for many of the core clinical activities of the program.
 The Division of General Medicine is an academic division of general internists affiliated with Rush University.
 Along with expertise in primary care practice and training, the Division of General Medicine has well-established programs in smoking cessation, breast and cervical cancer screening, colon cancer screening, substance use screening and intervention, stress management and innovative models of care for diabetes and hypertension.

 Furthermore, the Department of Medicine at Stroger Hospital has a dedicated research unit, an HIV primary care center, and occupational medicine services, which support the program practicum activities.
 Residents in the Preventive Medicine Residency have practicum phase training activities outside of Stroger Hospital.
 The program places residents in the Cook County Department of Public Health (a sister organization of Stroger Hospital in the Cook County Health & Hospitals System) for their public health rotation.
-Residents attend and present at conferences run by faculty of the Rush University Department of Preventive Medicine and the UIC Occupational Medicine Residency Program.
+Residents attend and present at conferences run by faculty of the Rush University Department of Preventive Medicine and the UIC Occupational Medicine Residency Program & Institute for Public Health and Medicine (IPHAM).
 Residents have an option to extend the training by one year for additional training in prevention research.

 How to Apply